aCubed-tm/tracking-service/README.md

-# service-template
+# tracking-service
-A template for all GO microservices.
+A service to calculate tracking points based on camera input.